mee25870/MIST4610Group3Project/README.md

 <img width="1619" height="925" alt="Screenshot 2026-04-01 160752" src="https://github.com/user-attachments/assets/e341135b-4edc-42a6-8d45-2ddb12242410" />

 ### Explanation:
-A Customer can have many Packages, as well as many Deliveries
+A Customer can have many Packages and many Deliveries
-A Package can only have one Delivery
+A Package can only have one Delivery and one Customer
 A Delivery can have many Packages, but only one Customer, one Drone, and one Route
 A Route can have many Deliveries and many Flight Logs
 A Flight Log can only have one Drone and one Route